Continuation-of-Ashford/ashford-docs/README.md

 See our [Guide to Sheets and VTT](sheets/sheets_vtt.md) to learn more.
 ## Character Creation
-Now that you've got access and picked your sheet source, head on over to the [Character Creation Guide](character_creation/1_general_character_creation.md) to get started!
+Now that you've got access and picked your sheet source, head on over to the [Character Creation Guide](character_creation/0_creation_guide.md) to get started!
 The guide outlines the customizations that ReCoA has implemented for Player Character options.

 If you've never made a character in D&D 5e before, follow along in the ["Step-by-Step Characters"](https://5etools-mirror-1.github.io/quickreference.html#bookref-quick,0,step-by-step%20characters) section of the Player's Handbook (pg.
 11) as you go through each section and make your choices.

 # Modified Rules
 ReCoA employs a number of customized rules that we believe improve the player experience.
 These rules are linked from relevant locations in the Character Creation Guide.

-See our [Guide to Custom Rules](modified_mechanics/rules.md) to learn more.
+See our [Custom Rules Guide](modified_mechanics/rules.md) to learn more.

 # Playing the Game
 With so many DMs, players, characters, and sessions, there are a lot of moving pieces involved.
 To make things just a little bit easier for our DMs, please take some time to familiarize yourself with our expectations for you as a player in the [Session Flow Guide](playing_the_game/session_flow.md).